ChessMax/awesome-programming-languages/README.md

 - [μC++](https://plg.uwaterloo.ca/~usystem/uC++.html) -  The μC++ project extends C++ with new constructs providing advanced control-flow including light-weight concurrency on shared-memory uni- and multi-processor computers running UNIX and Linux operating systems. μC++ accomplishes this by providing new kinds of classes: coroutines, which have independent execution states; tasks, which have their own threads; and monitors, which allow for safe communication among tasks.
 These new classes can take part in inheritance, overloading, and templates, just like other classes.
 As well, C++ exception handling is extended, allowing exceptions to propagate among coroutines and tasks.
 Additional capabilities include: clustering of tasks and processors, object-oriented non-blocking I/O for files and sockets, and support for real-time programming.
 True parallelism is achieved utilizing operating-system kernel-threads. μC++ clarifies and extends object-oriented concurrency providing generality and functionality that surpasses languages like Ada, Java, and C#.
 <a name="N"></a>
 # N (30):
 - [NAAb](https://github.com/b-macker/NAAb) - NAAb is a polyglot programming language that integrates Python, JavaScript, Rust, C++, Go, C#, Ruby, PHP, Shell, Nim, Zig, and Julia through an innovative block system.
 Write the best language for each task in a single file with automatic variable flow between languages.
 Features a built-in LLM governance engine with 50+ checks, 12 stdlib modules, lambda expressions, pattern matching, and a recursive descent parser built on 15,000+ lines of C++17.
+[AI]
 - [Nasal](https://web.archive.org/web/20140626001245/http://www.plausible.org/nasal/) - Nasal: Not another scripting language!
   - Vectors, Hashes and Scalars (number/strings)
   - "Normal" OOP syntax